wifiknight45/noctua_noctis/README.md

 ---

-*"In the realm of network security, knowledge is the light that pierces the darkness.
-Noctua Noctis is your faithful night owl, watching over the digital frontier."*
+*"Revolution is the struggle between the past and the future.
+And the future has just begun."
+         -julian assange

 ---